Photo shot by @mikeomeally

 Read Javier’s interview below to find out about his painting and skate career, find out about how he came up in the Basque Country, shredding La Kantera Skate Park, meeting Thomas Campbell, going to London as a kid and going to Slam City Skates in the early 90s, getting hyped on Hokus Pokus, Matt Hensley, his memories of Ben Raemers, living in Barcelona before it became a global skate mecca, getting hooked up by Cliche, Jérémie Daclin, filming for Europa and Bon Appetit, shooting with French Fred, trips and travels, his favourite tricks and clips, going to Japan with Kenny Reed, defining his artistic style, inspirations and influences, recent projects, favourite spots, skaters, photographers, filmmakers, skate videos and more.

 Hey Javier, what have you been up to recently?

 I’ve been painting.
 That’s what I’ve been doing most, especially the last few months,

 It has been a big change, not a big change, but since the beginning of the year, I’ve been renting a proper studio for the first time in my life so that has changed a lot.

 What were you up to before you got your studio?

 Before that I was doing a lot of different things.

 I was doing a lot of freelance things with Quiksilver, different stuff, but lately I’ve just been waking up and going to my studio and painting and suddenly it has started to work.

-People will discover your art and see you rip on a skateboard and get hyped on your artwork from that aspect.
+People will discover your art and see you rip on a skateboard and be hyped on your art from that aspect.

 Yeah totally.
 Before it was the opposite.
 It was like Javier is painting?
 Oh that’s cool!